JavaScript Is Eating The World

 Java has had hot code swapping for as long as I can remember.
 Since C# was meant to compete with Java I would assume they did too.
 C/C++ didn't

 Prominent Rubyists moved to Rust.
-(Score:3, Informative)
+(Score:4, Informative)

 This is a good point.
 Ruby, and especially Ruby on Rails, did fall out of favor quite quickly.
 I think that many people and organizations regret falling for the hype.
 Ruby and Ruby on Rails both gained a pretty bad reputation for being slow and bloated, and software written using them was often found to be difficult to maintain.
-Dynamically typed scripting languages might work well for quickly throwing together a prototype, but they often aren't so good for writing large software systems that must be mainta
+Dynamically typed scripting languages might work well for quickly throwing together a prototype, but they often aren't so good for writing large software systems that must be maintained for many years or even decades.

+It is also important to note that some prominent members of the Ruby and/or Ruby on Rails communities jumped ship to Rust when it started to become obvious that the Ruby and Ruby on Rails hype was wearing very thin, and the Rust hype was just starting to build.

+For example, look at the Rust Core Team [rust-lang.org].
+We see Yehuda Katz listed, who is apparently a former member of the Ruby on Rails Core Team [rubyonrails.org].
+We also see Steve Klabnik listed.
+He apparently wrote a book about Ruby on Rails with Katz [manning.com].
+Alex Crichton [rubygems.org] appears to maintain some Ruby gems.

 Re: (Score:3)